LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Java Artifacts
 ^^^^^^^^^^^^^^

-Typically, when we’re working on our projects, we’re building and running them locally.
+Typically, when we're working on our projects, we're building and running them locally.
 We have tools like Gradle and our IntelliJ that help us.
 These tools make compiling and running our application simple.
-We won’t have those tools in production, however, so we’ll need to package up our code into an executable JAR file.
+We won't have those tools in production, however, so we'll need to package up our code into an executable JAR file.

 A JAR file is a **Java archive**, which is essentially a ZIP file